Beijing eases back on 'Made in China 2025' amid trade talks with U.S.

 New infrastructure projects should focus on construction of roads and waterways.

-China last week reported far weaker than expected November exports and imports due to slower global and domestic demand, raising the possibility that authorities will take more measures to keep the country’s growth rate from slipping too much.
+China last week reported far weaker than expected November exports and imports due to slower global and domestic demand, raising the possibility that authorities will take more measures to keep China’s growth rate from slipping too much.

 The State Council said it would give “further support to local governments that achieve outstanding work on some key policies.”